jidon333/jidon333.github.io/me/index.md

 layout: about
 ---

-Hello, my name is Micah Cowell.
-I am a self proclaimed web developer who likes the internet, hip hop, and fancy yo-yos.
+Hello.
+My name is jidon333.

 # What do you do?
-I make website and stuff.
-All the code I write is on my [Github](https://github.com/getmicah).
+I make vedio game! and for now I'm newb programmer!
+[Github](https://github.com/jidon333).

 # What programming languages do you use?
-When making websites I like using Javascript and Sass.
-I also like Python and making linux scripts.
+Usually I use c/c++.
+And I have interest in c# and python language!